 6.3.2.
-Additional heavy traffic load on the C13 and B4 roads within and from Rosh Pinah to Lüderitz via Aus residents might find the need to find alternative routes through the area may be necessitated, increasing traffic flow times.
+Additional heavy traffic load on the c13 district road from oranjemund to rosh pinah

+During transportation, increased traffic may disrupt normal traffic flow for the affected towns of Rosh Pinah and Oranjemund.
+This could potentially impact local residents that might find the need to find alternative routes through the area may be necessitated, increasing traffic flow times.
 This may result in the increased traffic congestion on the road to the port and within, increase in the risk of incidents, result in deterioration of road surfaces, and cause vibration related damage to existing infrastructure.
-The proponent is responsible for ensuring a practical traffic management plan is implemented to manage the potential effects on traffic conditions surrounding the port of Lüderitz and the proposed designated route.

-A traffic impact assessment was conducted out to determine baseline conditions and suitable mitigation measures to manage traffic related impacts.
-During transportation, increased traffic may disrupt normal traffic flow for the affected towns of Rosh Pinah, Lüderitz and Aus.
-Local
+The proponent is responsible for ensuring a practical traffic management plan is implemented to manage the potential effects on traffic conditions surrounding the site so as to reduce the level of significance on sensitive receptors.
+A traffic impact assessment was carried out to determine baseline conditions and suitable mitigation measures to manage traffic related impacts.

-Vehicles such as trucks and tankers, during operation, should not be allowed to obstruct any traffic or access points to any businesses and facilities on the routes through to Lüderitz.
-If any extraordinary traffic impacts are anticipated, traffic management should be performed in conjunction with local traffic department, to prevent these.
+Vehicles such as trucks during operation should not be allowed to obstruct any traffic or access points to any businesses and facilities on the routes through to Lüderitz.
+If any extraordinary traffic impacts are expected, traffic management should be performed in conjunction with local traffic department, to prevent these.
 Traffic regulation on the national road should be adhered to.

 6.3.3.
-DE- CONTAINMENT OF SULPHURIC ACID ALONG THE TRANSPORTATION ROUTE
+DE-CONTAINMENT OF ZINC SULPHIDE CONCENTRATE ALONG THE TRANSPORTATION ROUTE TO THE REFINERY